Strong, well-built, and rust resistant. Built to withstand outdoor conditions. Has three color choices. Easy to assemble.

 A porch swing is so much nicer than a plain bench or simple chair.
 Besides providing seating, a porch swing creates a homey ambiance and a place to unwind.

-It’s possible to get a porch swing that’s made mostly of fabric or cloth.
+While less common, you can find porch swings made primarily from fabric.
 The frame will be some type of metal, but the seat and the backrest will be made of cloth.
 Often the seat will contain foam for added comfort, and the cloth is gentler on the skin.
 The fabric will be a durable one, resistant to rain and harsh, direct sun exposure.
 Of course, even the most durable fabrics will break down a bit over time.

 So, you want a wooden porch swing?
 You have one more decision to make: treated or untreated wood.
 The right choice for you depends on the climate and the type of elements the swing will be exposed to.

 Treated wood protects the wood from natural elements like direct sun exposure and moisture.
 It’s injected with chemical compounds that protect the wood from weather, but also rot and insects.
 Untreated wood has none of those chemicals.
 It is left exposed to the possibility of deterioration, but know that the wood itself may have resistant properties.

 Treated wood will be more expensive than untreated wood because of the chemical-addition processing involved.
 What you end up paying for is the additional reassurance that the swing will withstand the elements over the years.
 You can also get untreated wood and coat it with a protectant yourself.